jalamb5/Mastermind/README.md

 Mastermind game

+Built as part of The Odin Project to work on OOP.

 Functionality:
 - Player can attempt to guess a randomly generated code
 - Player can set a code for the computer to attempt to guess